stine/2D-Fluid-Solver/README.md

 #### Release

-Building for release will produce an optitmized binary and will automatically execute all unit tests at compile time.
+Building for release will produce an optimized binary and will automatically execute all unit tests at compile time.
 The build system will fail to produce an executable if any of the unit tests do not succeed.
 A "release" directory will be created and populated with the fluid solver executable.

     make release

 #### Debug

-Building for debug will produce an unoptitmized binary with debugging symbols.
+Building for debug will produce an unoptimized binary with debugging symbols.
 The unit tests will be compiled, but not executed, and the fluid solver executable will be produced upon successful compilation.
 A "debug" directory will be created under the top-level directory.

     make debug